fbpx

 Cepee’s luck paid off and in 2016, she received a work visa from a Spanish startup that hired her.
 Since she was a native English speaker, held a master’s degree from a reputable Spanish university, and already lived in Spain, she was considered the best candidate for the role.

 When Cepee moved on from her position at the Spanish startup, she was able to switch over to a non-lucrative visa.
-This has given her flexibility and time to focus on growing She Hit Refresh.
+This gave her flexibility and time to focus on growing She Hit Refresh.
+In 2022 she became a Spanish citizen through her Latin heritage.

 Like Cepee, you too have options about how you’re going to start your life in Spain.
 For more stories about Refreshers who’ve made their dreams come true and inspiration on how you can make it happen too, take a listen to our podcast and hear from She Hit Refresh members who made the move from the U.S. to Spain: